top of page

 Women experience ACL injuries up to 8 times more often than men playing the same sports.
 The difference isn’t about strength or skill — it’s largely biological.

-We spoke with Dr..
-George Tselentakis, Consultant Orthopaedic Surgeon at Reborne Longevity, to understand why this happens and what practical, science-backed steps can reduce the risk.
+We spoke with Dr George Tselentakis, Consultant Orthopaedic Surgeon at Reborne Longevity, to explain why this happens and what practical, science-backed steps can reduce the risk.

 Why the Risk Is Higher